Utah Elder Law Attorney

 Elder law is a specialized area of legal practice focused on the unique needs of older adults and their families.
 Unlike traditional estate planning alone, elder law takes a broader, more holistic approach—addressing not only what happens after death, but also legal, financial, and healthcare matters that arise during a person’s lifetime.

-A Utah elder law attorney helps seniors plan for long-term care, preserve assets, access public benefits, and maintain dignity and autonomy as they age.
+An elder law attorney helps seniors plan for long-term care, preserve assets, access public benefits, and maintain dignity and autonomy as they age.
 Elder law often intersects with estate planning, Medicaid planning, disability law, guardianship, and healthcare decision-making, making it a highly specialized and nuanced field.

 At Pearson Butler, we focus on proactive planning and practical solutions that reflect each client’s personal circumstances, family dynamics, and long-term goals.